 - Preheat oven to 425 degrees F.

-- Line a large cooking sheet (jelly roll pan (affiliate link)) with aluminum foil and add the vegetables.
+- Line a large cooking sheet (jelly roll pan) with aluminum foil and add the vegetables.

 - Drizzle the vegetables with olive oil then toss them together until everything is completely coated.